 It’s wise to stay clear of most caloric and sweetened drinks, as they are often full of carbs.
 That includes:

 - Chocolate Sea Salt Smoothie

 - Acai Almond Butter Smoothie

 - Perfect Keto Frappuccino

-Not only are the oils mentioned above found in unhealthy processed products, but manufacturers stuff packaged products with extra sugar, trans fats, preservatives, and other junk.
-Avoid packaged and processed foods like:
+Not only are the oils mentioned above found in unhealthy processed products, but manufacturers stuff packaged products with extra sugar, trans fats, preservatives, and other junk — even if they’re marketed as “low-carb” or keto.”

-And beware of packaged foods that label themselves as “low-carb” or “zero-carb” (like diet drinks, sugar free gums or candy, and Atkins products).
-They might be low in carb content per serving, a serving size is likely very small and not satiating, and they may have added gluten or artificial additives or flavors.
+Again, beware of packaged foods labeled as “low-carb” or “zero-carb” (like diet drinks, sugar-free gums or candy, and other diet products).
+They might be low in carb content per serving, but there are several serving sizes per package.

 Avoid artificial sweeteners.
 They’re unhealthy and some can spike blood sugar.
+Again, natural options like stevia and erythritol are OK.
 These are the worst offenders:

 Cheat days (or even cheat meals) are not recommended on the ketogenic diet.

 They can easily kick you out of ketosis and make it tough for you to get back into ketosis.
 That means less fat-burning and fewer benefits from all your hard work.
 It could also mean a repeat of the keto flu every time you get back into ketosis.